 The Government Yearbook is an annual government publication which reviews the development of Hong Kong over the past year.

 The Basic Law of the Hong Kong Special Administrative Region (HKSAR) was adopted on 4 April 1990 by the Seventh National People's Congress of the People's Republic of China and came into effect on 1 July 1997.
-It is the constitutional document of the HKSAR and enshrines within a legal document the important concepts of "One Country, Two Systems", "high degree of autonomy" and "Hong Kong people administering Hong Kong".
+It is the constitutional document of the HKSAR and enshrines within a legal document the important concepts of "One Country, Two Systems", "Hong Kong people administering Hong Kong"and "high degree of autonomy".
 It also prescribes the various systems to be practised in the HKSAR.

 Hong Kong builds its success as a world-renowned international financial, business and trade hub on its top-notch talent pool, excellent infrastructure, first-rate telecommunications network and a government that is committed to free trade.